 - To decrease the width of your spider plant, cut leaves as close to the base of their plant as possible.
 After you’ve cut the leaves, use your hands to remove them from the rest of the plant.

 - If you want to decrease the length of your spider plant, you can trim the individual leaves.
 However, if you give your leaves a blunt cut, this shape will remain.
-Therefore, you can also decrease the length by cutting the longest leaves near the base of the plant.
+Therefore, you can also decrease the length by cutting the most extended leaves near the base of the plant.

 One of the best things about spider plants is their tendency to produce tiny plants known as spiderettes, pups, or babies.
 While these spiderettes can be used to propagate new spider plants, they can also suck the energy from the mother plant.